 Potential home buyers make their first impression on your property from the ‘curb appeal’.

-Tidy and well planned gardens not only help speed up sale time by a matter of months but they can also add a whopping 16% to the value of a property.
-Director of Napier valuation firm My Valuer, Andrew White mentioned “Properties often sell within the first ten seconds of viewing, so first impressions are what count.”
+Tidy and well-planned gardens help to speed up the sale process, but they can also add an unexpected 16 percent increase in value.
+Director of Napier valuation firm My Valuer, Andrew White mentioned: “Properties often sell within the first ten seconds of viewing, so first impressions are what count.”

 Crewcut understands the value of gardens which is why we spend so much time in them.
 If you need help getting your garden spick and span, give us a call.
 We do lawns, hedges, trees, water-blasting, and section tidies.
 You never know how much money we could make you in the long run!